vaidasmaciulis/PlantAndCook/README.md

 [h1]Acknowledgements[/h1]

-Wheat and Mushroom Farm and Custom Kitchen blocks are made by Kuvat.
+Custom Kitchen and all Farm blocks are made by Kuvat.
 Check out his other mods: https://steamcommunity.com/profiles/76561198116768722/myworkshopfiles/

 Mod is based on Food & Fatigue mod, by John19.
 Kudos to him for letting me modify and republish the mod!